Law for the Restoration of the Professional Civil Service: Articles of the law

 Hitler agreed to these amendments and the bill was signed into law on 7 April 1933.
-In practice, the amendments excluded most Jewish civil servants and not until after Hindenburg's death in 1934, were they disallowed.
+In practice, the amendments excluded most Jewish civil servants; after Hindenburg's death in 1934, the amendments were superseded completely by the Nuremberg Laws.
 Nonetheless, passage of the law was a crucial turning point in the history of German Jewry, for it marked the first time since the last German Jews had been emancipated in 1871 that an anti-Semitic law had been passed in Germany.
 In one particularly notable example of the law's effect, Albert Einstein resigned his position at the Prussian Academy of Sciences and emigrated to the United States before he could be expelled.

 Article 4 of the Law ("Civil servants who, after their previous political activities, cannot guarantee that they will always stand up for the national state without reservation[…].") had the intention to remove all personnel that, because of their political views, could not be relied upon by the Party to execute its wishes (Gleichschaltung).
 This Article 4 affected all Germans irrespective of their "racial" origins.